EENI Global Business School.

 Doctorate: African Business, World Trade.

-Professional Doctorate in International Business (DIB).
-Online Education
+Doctorate in International Business (DIB) Online

 Masters: Business in Africa, International Business, Foreign Trade.

-Masters in International Business and Foreign Trade (MIB) - Online Education
+Masters in International Business and Foreign Trade (MIB)

-Courses: International Relations of Africa.
+Course: International Relations of Africa.

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study, Course Master Doctorate in International Business in French Loi sur la croissance et les possibilités économiques en Afrique (AGOA) Masters Foreign Trade in Portuguese Lei de Crescimento e Oportunidades para a África (AGOA) Study Master Doctorate in International Business in Spanish Ley de Crecimiento y Oportunidad en África (AGOA).
+Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Loi sur la croissance et les possibilités économiques en Afrique (AGOA) Masters Foreign Trade in Portuguese Lei de Crescimento e Oportunidades para a África (AGOA) Study Master Doctorate in International Business in Spanish Ley de Crecimiento y Oportunidad en África (AGOA).

-1. Credits of the Subject “African Growth and Opportunity Act (AGOA)”: 1 ECTS Credits;
+1. Credits of the Subject “African Growth and Opportunity Act (AGOA)”: 1 ECTS Credits

-2. Duration: one week.
+2. Duration: one week

-Market Access - Free Trade Agreements.
-Online Education (Courses, Masters, Doctorate)
+Market Access - Trade Agreements

 African Growth and Opportunity Act (AGOA).